 Sourdough starter instructions:

 - Day One: Mix together equal parts of a gluten free flour blend and water.
-I used 1/4 cup flour to 1/2 cup water ratio.
+I used 1/4 cup flour to 1/4 cup water ratio.
+If your gluten free flour blend is starchy, you will want to use 1/4 cup flour to 1/2 cup water.
 (Stay away from pure starch sources such as tapioca and potato.) *NOTE: I highly recommend using filtered or bottled water.
 Chlorine and chemicals will kill the beneficial bacteria you are trying to grow.

 - Leave it in a bowl at room temperature.
 Cover the bowl with a towel.
 (You can use Bob's Red Mill 1 to 1 GF Blend , King Arthur Measure for Measure GF Blend., GF Jules Gluten Free Flour Blend), or individual flours like brown rice, millet, or sorghum.

-Every 8-12 hours, (2-3 times a day) add a little more flour and water.
-Stick to a 1 part flour to 2 parts water ratio.
+Day 2-5: Every 8-12 hours, (2-3 times a day) add a little more flour and water.
+Stick to a 1:1 ratio, or the 1:2 ratio depending on which is working best for you.
 I keep my starter in my kitchen bay window, but I make sure it is completely covered by a clean kitchen towel so no sunlight gets in.

 After 3-5 days, your mixture should smell sour and have lots of bubbles.
 Congratulations!
 You are almost there.

 Now to make the actual starter that you use to make the bread!!
-Once your mixture is bubbling, add some to your bread mix.
+Once your mixture is bubbling, add some to your bread mix (see recipe card below).

-Do not use any yeast.
-Don't forget to check out my instructions for making the gluten free sourdough bread for the bread mix ingredients!
+Do not use any yeast!
+Don't forget to check out my instructions for making the gluten free sourdough bread when you are ready to make your first loaf of sourdough bread!

-Once the bread has risen, you have your starter!
-Put aside at least 1/4 cup as your new starter and see how to feed your starter instructions below.
+Once the bread has risen, put aside at least 1/4 cup as your new starter so you can keep making delicious sourdough things, like these gluten free sourdough bagels, and see how to feed your starter instructions below.
+Use the rest to make a loaf of bread with this recipe:

 How to feed the starter?